dcaliskan777/Election-analysis/README.md

         county_votes[county_name] += 1

 Note that the last statement is out of if loop.
-When the main for loop ended the list of county_options (which contains county names) and the dictionary of county_votes (which contais county names as key and the number of votes of corresponding county as value) are created.
+When the main for loop ended the list of county_options (which contains county names) and the dictionary of county_votes (which contains county names as key and the number of votes of corresponding county as value) are created.

 In the following part of the script, percentage votes of each county is calculated, by the help of f-formatting the county_results is created, it is printed in command line (terminal) and it is saved in text document.